Who We Are

 What We Do

 The China Cultural Center regularly hosts a range of cultural events including exhibitions, concerts, seminars, panel discussions, film screenings, and more.
 In addition, we offer short-term courses in various subjects including language classes, martial arts, tai chi workshops, traditional Chinese painting, Chinese instrument classes, and more.
 Our library provides easy access to the general public and creates a conducive environment for learning about Chinese culture.

 The exhibition hall is utilized for teaching calligraphy and painting and hosting exhibitions of photography and paintings.
 The multi-functional hall is capable of accommodating a variety of events, including performances, seminars, press conferences, and film screenings.
 The teaching area offers classes in calligraphy, painting, music, dance, and Chinese martial arts, as well as a dedicated tea culture area for learning about Chinese tea culture.

 Take a Look Inside the China Cultural Center in Copenhagen

-To enlighten and entertain through quality contemporary and traditional Chinese cultural content in order to strengthen bonds between China and other countries with mutual respect and ongoing partnerships.
+To enlighten and entertain with quality contemporary and traditional Chinese cultural content in order to strengthen the bonds between China and other countries through mutual respect and ongoing partnerships.